 - At the beginning of each financial year, with the approval of the Minister concerned, each Department prepares a Results-Framework Document (RFD) consistent with these guidelines. - To achieve results commensurate with the priorities listed in the RFD, the Minister incharge approves the proposed activities and schemes for the Department.
-The Ministers In-charge also approves the corresponding success indicators (Key Result Areas KRAs, and Success Indicators) and time bound targets to measure progress in achieving these objectives. - Based on the proposed budgetary allocations for the year in question, the drafts of RFDs should be submitted to DP&AR (Good Governance Cell) by 5th of March every year.
-The RFD should be aligned to the Plan priorities and Budget. - These draft RFDs are then reviewed by the State Ad-hoc Task Force (ATF). - After the review by ATF, the RFDs are sent for approval of the High Power Committee (HPC) on Government Performance consisting of the Chief Secretary (Chair), Principal Secretary to Chief Minister, Finance Commissioner, Secretary (Planning & Programme Implementation) and Secretary (Department of Personnel & Administrative Reforms). - The final versions of all RFDs, approved by HPC, should be put up on the websites of the respective Departments by the 15th of April each year. - The revised Results Framework Document of each Department should be submitted to DP&AR (Good Governance Cell), by the 15th April of each year.
+The Ministers In-charge also approves the corresponding success indicators and time bound targets to measure progress in achieving these objectives. - Based on the proposed budgetary allocations for the year in question, the drafts of RFDs should be submitted to DP&AR (Good Governance Cell) online through RFMS by 20th of April, 2015 The RFD should be aligned to the Plan priorities and Budget. - These draft RFDs will be placed before the State Ad-hoc Task Force (ATF) for examination and review.
+The revised Results Framework Document of each Department as per the recommendation of State Adhoc Task Force (ATF) should be submitted to DP&AR (Good Governance Cell) online through RFMS latest by the 10th of May, 2015 - After the review by ATF, the RFDs are sent for approval of the High Power Committee (HPC) on Government Performance consisting of the Chief Secretary (Chair), Principal Secretary to Chief Minister, Finance Commissioner, Secretary (Planning & Programme Implementation) and Secretary (Department of Personnel & Administrative Reforms). - The final versions of all RFDs, approved by HPC, should be put up on the websites of the nodal Department i.e. DP&AR (Good Governance Cell) and in the websites of the respective Departments by the 20th of May, 2015